 If you’re at the mercy of tight deadlines, and you’re working with relatively simple raster images, it’s definitely beneficial to make use of automatic conversion software.

-Why you should avoid online converters
+Why you should avoid online converters:

 So what are your options?
-With online converters as abundant as salt in the sea, it’s tempting to simply perform a Google search and convert your file.
+With abundant online converters, it’s tempting to simply perform a Google search and convert your file.
 But what are you opening up your business and private files to?

-Not so easy to use
+Not so easy to use:

 In order to convert your file, many online converters require far too many hoops to jump through.
-Most require a membership, which, while free, requires you to enter all your information to their server opening you up to unwanted e-mails from their service.
+Most require a membership which requires you to enter all your information to their server.
+They make you open up to unwanted e-mails from their service.

-So there should be a software that can pride themselves on their high level of support and the fastest response time in the industry, generally responding on average within two hours.
+So there should be software that can pride themselves on their high level of support and the fastest response time in the industry, generally responding on average within two hours.

-Don’t always support large file sizes
+Don’t always support large file sizes:

 With the strong demand for conversion, a myriad of online PDF to DWG converters have appeared.
 Each of them claims to offer totally free conversion with great results, with no need to download any software.

 However, it’s important to be wary of what online converters claim.
 Online conversion tools simply can’t offer the same processing power as a piece of software running locally on your PC could.

 So let’s talk about a CAD Software which has an inbuilt functionality of conversion.

-ActCAD 2019 Professional CAD Software
+ActCAD 2019 Professional CAD Software:

 It is based on the latest IntelliCAD Technology Consortium (ITC), Wintopo, ODA Teigha Libraries, ACIS 3D Kernel etc. ActCAD uses the recently released version of IntelliCAD 8.4b to offer the best performance to its customers.

 According to the customer’s satisfaction, It is one of the leading CAD software.
-Full Functionality perpetual licensing and that too at an affordable price is the efficacious feature of ActCAD which is driving the world towards it and has emerged as a powerful firm.
+Full Functionality perpetual licensing and that too at an affordable price is the efficacious feature of ActCAD.
+It is driving the world towards it and has emerged as a powerful firm.

 So, basically what we need is a CAD software where this function should be inbuilt in itself.
-So, that the user will not have to look after any other outside resources for converting PDF to DWG or other conversions.
+So, the user will not have to look after any other outside resources for converting PDF to DWG or other conversions.

-Steps to convert PDF to DWG
+Steps to convert PDF to DWG: